rballester/tucker_compression/README.md

 # Tucker Volume Compression

-This is a MATLAB implementation of the thresholding compression method described in the paper [*Lossy Volume Compression Using Tucker Truncation and Thresholding*](http://www.ifi.uzh.ch/en/vmml/publications/lossycompression.html).
+This is a MATLAB implementation (**with modifications and improvements**) of the thresholding compression method described in the paper [*Lossy Volume Compression Using Tucker Truncation and Thresholding*](http://www.ifi.uzh.ch/en/vmml/publications/lossycompression.html).
 For more details on the Tucker transform and tensor-based volume compression, check out my [slides](http://www.ifi.uzh.ch/dam/jcr:00000000-73a0-83b8-ffff-ffffd48b8a42/tensorapproximation.pdf).

 ## Usage